Getting to know Daniel Engelbrecht

 What do you enjoy most about guiding?

-I get a similar feeling from showing someone a new bird as I do when I see a new bird myself.
-That kick from the lifer is contagious, and I love it.
+I get the same buzz from helping someone spot a new bird as I do from finding one myself.
+That lifer excitement is contagious, and I never get tired of it.

 The top five birds you want to see the most?